By Ann Young 6 days ago Camera & Lenses

 If you need a huge zoom lens, choose a bridge camera.

-Which is the best bridge camera to buy instead of bulky DSLRs and low-quality compact cameras?
+Which is the best bridge camera to buy instead of bulky DSLRs and entry-level dynamic range camera?
 Bridge cameras are universal camera bodies with DSLR manual controls and a huge built-in zoom lens that takes amazing wide-angle to telephoto images.

 In this review, I’m going to help you pick the best superzoom camera for wildlife and travel photography.
 A bridge camera is a flexible and inexpensive digital single-lens reflex camera replacement.
 The bridge camera provides nearly identical manual control, user-friendly automatic modes, and an incredible zoom lens.
-Bridge cameras are smaller and more lightweight.
+Bridge cameras are smaller and more lightweight than DSLR cameras for portraits.
 They’re usually used for travel, wildlife, street, and landscape photography.

 Sensor: 20.1MP CMOS 1-inch | Lens: 24 - 480 mm f/2.8-4.5 20x Zoom | Video: 4K Ultra HD | Viewfinder: EVF | Screen: 3-inch touchscreen 1.04m dots | Weight: 2.1 lbs